sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 #### Exercises ([Active Record docs](http://guides.rubyonrails.org/active_record_basics.html) will help)
 Seed your database with at least 3 speakers using the FFaker gem.
-HINT: add `gem ffaker` to your `GEMFILE`. [ffaker documentation](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md)
+HINT: add `gem ffaker` to your `GEMFILE` then `bundle install` it. [ffaker documentation](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md)

 Using the rails console:
 1. Delete a speaker